innovationinsoftware/ase-bootcamp/CourseFiles/Week3/Single-SPA/Session 0 Introduction.md

-# Lab Exercise: Implement and Manage Micro Front-End Applications Using Single-SPA and AngularJS
+# Lab Exercise: Implement and Manage Micro Front-End Applications Using Single-SPA and Angular

 ## Introduction (15 minutes)

 ### Objective
-The primary objective of this lab exercise is to empower you with the skills to implement and manage micro front-end applications using Single-SPA and AngularJS.
+The primary objective of this lab exercise is to empower you with the skills to implement and manage micro front-end applications using Single-SPA and Angular.
 By the end of this lab, you will have built a functional Project Management Tool that integrates multiple micro front-ends into a single cohesive application.
 This tool will leverage shared dependencies such as UI frameworks and mock API modules to provide a seamless development experience.

 ### Prerequisites
 Before starting this lab, you should have:
-- Basic knowledge of AngularJS
+- Basic knowledge of Angular
-- Understanding of JavaScript and web development fundamentals
+- Understanding of JavaScript/TypeScript and web development fundamentals
 - Familiarity with Node.js and npm (Node Package Manager)

 ### Overview of Micro Front-End Architecture